-10 Ms Klunyk was the General Manager - People and Culture.
+Ms Klunyk was the General Manager - People and Culture.
 She is located in Australia and remunerated in Australian dollars.
 Ms Klunyk resigned 23 May 2018.

-11 J P Marcantonio is the General Manager - Americas, remunerated in United States dollars converted to Australian dollars in the table above.
+Mr Klebenow was the General Manager - Americas, remunerated in United States dollars converted to Australian dollars in the table above.
+Mr Klebenow departed on 7 August 2017.